OpenGradient/erc-onchain-agent/agent-erc.md

 ```

 In this case, the reasoning engine is Re-Act, which is essentially just a very specific prompt format that makes the LLM work better for step by step thinking and reasoning.
-You can see how such a prompt might look like below.
+You can see how such a prompt might look below.

 ```
 You are a helpful assistant deployed to a blockchain , helping a user manage his/her on-chain wallet that contains various tokens.